blockchainass/myblockchain/storage/ndb/test/crund/schema_driven_load_unfinished/README.txt

 ------------------------

-A benchmark that measures the round-trip latency (and a few other metrics) of basic lookup/insert/update/delete operations with MySQL Cluster APIs on a predominantly string/varchar-based table.
+A benchmark that measures the round-trip latency (and a few other metrics) of basic lookup/insert/update/delete operations with MyBlockchain Cluster APIs on a predominantly string/varchar-based table.

 Currently supported APIs: NDB API, NDB JTie, ClusterJ, and JDBC.